electrl/SPB/mycelium/README.md

 # Mycelium
 ## Simple 2D simulation of mycelium growth

-Simulation aims to study myceliea branching an colonization patterns.
+Simulation aims to study myceliea branching and colonization patterns.

 ##### Requirements
 The simulation is prepared in Python 2.7.
 Apart from well know packages for scientific computing such as Numpy and Scipy we use Shapely (https://github.com/Toblerity/Shapely).
 For visualization we use Matplotlib.